-Compiled by the International RILM Center, RILM* Abstracts of Music Literature is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 140 languages from 3,700 journals.
+Compiled by the International RILM Center, RILM* Abstracts of Music Literature (1967 to Present only) is the world's largest, continuously updated bibliography of music literature, providing broad international coverage including records in 140 languages from 3,700 journals.
 There is no better single source for exploring the world of music, from Western and Eastern classical to pop, folk, and jazz.

 Over 400,000 abstracts are drawn from articles, books, conference proceedings, bibliographies, catalogues, dissertations, festschriften, iconographies, critical commentaries to complete works, ethnographic recordings and videos, reviews, etc. Sponsored by the International Musicological Society, the International Association of Music Libraries, and the International Council on Traditional Music, RILM documents the music scholarship of some 60 countries.

 *RILM is an abbreviation of Répertoire international de littérature musicale.)

 Help is available via a link in the upper right corner of every screen.

 For help using these indexes see: How do I find an article on my topic?

 - Compatible with RefWorks.

 - Saved searches.
 Free My EBSCOHost account required.

 - A visual search tab allows the user to search efficiently across broad subjects, and then returns a visual map of results, organized by topic.